 - Death benefits for dependent family members

-- Attorney Fees paid by insurance company when benefits wrongly denied
+- Attorney Fees paid by the insurance company when benefits are wrongly denied

 If you have been denied treatment or are not receiving money when your doctor has you out of work, an experienced workers' comp attorney can help you file the necessary claims.